Research

 Early Immigration Policy and Psychological Impact

 This research uses qualitative and quantitative methods to investigate how early immigration and current federal policies (DACA, DREAM Act) have impacted the psychological impact of first-generation students.
-This study is in the initial stages and multiple publications are expected to result from this study.
+Multiple publications have resulted from the study with more work currently in progress.

-This research uses qualitative and quantitative methods to investigate the role of religious attendance on the immigrant health paradox among Latines in the United States.
+This research uses mixed-methods to investigate the role of caregiver-adolescent interpersonal and cultural factors on Latinx adolescent tobaccu use.
+This study is being funded by the National Institute of Drug Abuse.
 Multiple publications have resulted from the study, with more work currently in progress.

 therapist and teen patient